Chapter 8 Activities

 Activity 3:

-Support Large-scale Land Conservation Programs
+Support Large-scale Land Conservation and Restoration Programs

 Activity 4:

-Support Urban Forestation Programs
+Support Urban Forestation and Rewilding Programs

 Trees intercept and promote percolation of rainfall, reducing runoff.
 Policies that protect mature native trees, and encourage and incentivize tree plantings on both private and public property, can boost reforestation of urban areas with both economic and environmental dividends.